-Year Ended December 31,
+Year F Decemb

-2021 2020
+2022 2021

 Inventory purchases:

-Supplier A 28 % 29 %
+Supplier A 22 % 28 %

-Supplier B - related party 13 8
+Supplier B - related party 9 % 13 %

-Supplier C 8 10
+Supplier C 15 % 8 %

-Supplier D - related party 40 44
+Supplier D - related party 45 % 40 %

 The Company is currently reliant upon these manufacturers for products.
-Although VIZIO can obtain products from other sources, the loss of a significant manufacturer could have a material impact on the Company's financial condition and results of operations as the products that are being purchased may not be available on the same terms from another manufacturer.
+Although the Company can obtain products from other sources, the loss of a significant manufacturer could have a material impact on the Company's financial condition and results of operations as the products that are being purchased may not be available on the same terms from another manufacturer.

-The Company has also recorded other receivables of \$5.6 million and \$3.0 million due from the manufacturers as of December 31, 2021 and 2020, respectively.
-The other receivable balances are attributable to customer allowances as well as accrued royalties due in connection with the settlement of certain patent infringement cases for units shipped, which are indemnified by the Company's manufacturers and are recognized at the time the aforementioned liabilities are incurred.
+The Company has also recorded other receivables of \$3.0 million and \$5.6 million due from the manufacturers as of December 31, 2022 and 2021, respectively.
+These amounts are in other receivables due from related parties and other current assets on our consolidated balance sheet.
+The other receivable balances are attributable to price protection and customer allowances as well as accrued royalties due in connection with the settlement of certain patent infringement cases for units shipped, which are indemnified by the Company's manufacturers and are recognized at the time the aforementioned liabilities are incurred.
 The net effect is recorded in the consolidated statements of operations as a reduction to cost of goods sold.